Page images

 Lear.
 Ha! say'st thou so?

 Knight.
-I beseech you, pardon me, my lord, if I be mistaken for my duty cannot be silent, when I think your highness is wrong'd.
+I beseech you, pardon me, my lord, if I be mistaken: for my duty cannot be silent, when I think your highness is wrong'd.

 Lear.
-Thou but remember'st me of mine own conception; I have perceived a most faint neglect of late; which I have rather blamed as mine own jealous curiosity, than as a very pretence and purpose of unkindness: I will look further into't. — But where's my fool?
+Thou but remember'st me of mine own conception; I have perceived a most faint neglect of late; which I have rather blamed as mine own jealous curiosity, than as a very pretence and purpose of unkindness: I will look further into't. - But where's my fool?
 I have not seen him this two days.
+Knight.
+Since my young lady's going into France, sir, the fool hath much pined away.

-O, you sir, you sir, come you hither: Who am I, sir?
+O, you sir, you sir, come you hither: Who am I,

 Enter Fool.

 Fool.
 Let me hire him too;-Here's my coxcomb.
 [Giving KENT his cap.
 Lear.
-How now, my pretty knave? how dost thou ' Fool.
+How now, my pretty knave? how dost thou Fool.
 Sirrah, you were best take my coxcomb.
 Kent.
 Why, fool?

 Fool.
 Why?
-For taking one's part that is out of favour: Nay, an thou canst not smile as the wind sits, thou'lt catch cold shortly: There, take my coxcomb: Why, this fellow has banish'd two of his daughters, and did the third a blessing against his will; if thou follow him, thou must needs wear my - How nuncle?
+For taking one's part that is out of favour: Nay, an thou canst not smile as the wind sits, thou'lt catch cold shortly: There, take my coxcomb: Why, this fellow has banish'd two of his daughters, and did the third a blessing against his will; if thou follow him, thou must needs wear my coxcomb. - How now, nuncle?
 'Would I had two coxcombs, and two daughters!

 « PreviousContinue »